jsoto3000/Grokking_Algorithms/Chapter_04/divide_conquer.md

     - The average runtime of quicksort is O(n log n)
       - but in worst case it takes O(n<sup>2</sup>)
     - The constant in Big O notation can matter sometimes
-      - That's why quicksort is faster than merge sort
+      - That's why quicksort is faster than Merge Sort
       - However, the const almost never matters for simple search vs binary search
         - O(log n) is os much faster than O(n) as list gets bigger
   - Inductive Proof
     - a way to prove that your algorithm works
     - has two steps:
       - base case
       - inductive case
     - method for proving that a statement P(n) is true for every natural number n,
       - that is, that the infinitely many cases P ( 0 ) , P ( 1 ) , P ( 2 ) , P ( 3 ) , … all hold.
       - Informal metaphors help to explain this technique: such as falling dominoes or climbing a ladder:
         - Mathematical induction proves that we can climb as high as we like on a ladder:
           - by proving that we can climb onto the bottom rung (the basis or base case), and
           - that from each rung we can climb up to the next one (the step or inductive case).